 - Now roast the poppy seeds till they become light golden.

-- Dry roast the asafoetida if you plan to add it in the masala powder.
+- Turn off heat and dry roast the asafoetida if you plan to add it in the masala powder.

 - Now let the roasted spices cool.
 Mix all the spices very well.
 Break the red chilies in small pieces.
 Deseed them if you prefer.